 The Stochastic Oscillator is an extremely useful and interesting technical analysis tool.
 For maximum efficiency, it can be combined with other momentum indicators and trend-following indicators.
-Caution may be needed when working with the indicator, as oversold and overbought level do not necessarily correspond to a soon trend reversal.Practice now
+Caution may be needed when working with the indicator, as different levels do not necessarily correspond to an upcoming trend reversal.Practice now

 GENERAL RISK WARNING

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.